snajd/appcontrol/docs/labs/module_1/lab4.md

 Because we are using the multiple policy format, we need to name the policy `"<PolicyIDGUID>.cip"`.
 You can get the PolicyID from the XML by using the command below:

 ```powershell
 $policyid = ([xml]$id = get-content C:\Policies\Mod1Lab4-Win11-Audit.xml).SiPolicy.PolicyID
 ```
+Check that $policyid now contains a guid.
+If the variable is empty - run the above command again.

 Rename the policy to the correct naming convention: